Zooce/toy_payments_engine/README.md

 - `type` : The action of a transaction
     - Recorded types (we need to record these since they can be disputed)
         - `deposit` : Adds funds to a client's account (available+, total+)
-        - `withdraw` : Removes funds from a client's account (available-, total-)
+        - `withdrawal` : Removes funds from a client's account (available-, total-)
     - Non-Recorded types (no need to record these since they only reference other transactions)
         - `dispute` : Holds the funds of the referenced transaction (available-, held+)
         - `resolve` : Releases the funds of a disputed transaction (available+, held-)